marcgg/marcgg.github.com/_posts/2020-04-11-add-text-image-rmagick-imagemagick.md

 gem 'rmagick'
 {% endhighlight %}

-Now run:
+One the file is created, you can run:

 	gem install bundler
 	bundle install`

-...and you should be set.
+...and you should be all set.

 ## Coding